raspberrypi-ui/bluealsa/README.md

 Configuration & Usage
 ---------------------

-The main component of the BlueALSA is a program called `bluealsa`.
-It should be run as a root during system startup (root privileges are not required per se, the only requirement is a write access to `/var/run/bluealsa`).
-This program acts as a proxy between Bluez and ALSA.
+The main component of BlueALSA is a program called `bluealsa`.
+By default, this program shall be run as a root during system startup.
+It will register `org.bluealsa` service in the D-Bus system bus, which can be used for accessing configured audio devices.
+In general, BlueALSA acts as a proxy between BlueZ and ALSA.

 In order to stream audio to the e.g. Bluetooth headset, firstly one has to connect the device.
-The most straightforward method is to use Bluez CLI utility called `bluetoothctl`.
+The most straightforward method is to use BlueZ CLI utility called `bluetoothctl`.
 When the device is connected one can use the `bluealsa` virtual PCM device as follows:

-	$ aplay -D bluealsa:HCI=hci0,DEV=XX:XX:XX:XX:XX:XX,PROFILE=a2dp Bourree_in_E_minor.wav
+	$ aplay -D bluealsa:SRV=org.bluealsa,DEV=XX:XX:XX:XX:XX:XX,PROFILE=a2dp Bourree_in_E_minor.wav

 Setup parameters of the bluealsa PCM device can be set in the local `.asoundrc` configuration file like this:

 	$ cat ~/.asoundrc
-	defaults.bluealsa.interface "hci0"
+	defaults.bluealsa.service "org.bluealsa"
 	defaults.bluealsa.device "XX:XX:XX:XX:XX:XX"
 	defaults.bluealsa.profile "a2dp"
 	defaults.bluealsa.delay 10000